-We think tontines are innately less complicated than the myriad types of annuities and offer the prospect of longevity insurance at a reasonable cost - but much, as always, is going to depend on the detail - particularly since you are locking capital away - so professional advice will be absolutely essential before making any commitments to a product such as a tontine.
+We think tontines are innately less complicated than the myriad types of annuities and offer the prospect of longevity insurance at a reasonable cost - but much, as always, is going to depend on the detail - particularly since you are locking capital away "forever" - so professional advice will be absolutely essential before making any commitments to a product such as a tontine.

 For those interested in the mechanics and the history of tontines, there is an interesting recent book by Moshe Milevsky entitled, “King William’s Tontine: Why The Retirement Annuity Of The Future Should Resemble Its Past”.